Azure-Samples/azure-solutions-digital-marketing-reference-implementation/labs/Lab2-Security.md

 ## Part 6: Configure the Mobile API to use your B2C Tenant

-1. You will need to create another application for the mobile API because in B2C tenants, applications can only redirect to one domain.
-In the **Settings** blade select **Applications**.
+You will need to create another application for the mobile API because in B2C tenants, applications can only redirect to one domain.

+1. In the **Settings** blade select **Applications**.
 In the blade that opens, click **+ Add**.

     In the **New application** blade, set the **Name** to **Azure Kit API**.
 Under **Include web app/web API** click **Yes**.
 Leave **Allow implicit flow** at **Yes**.

-    For the **Reply URL**, start with the URL for your Azure Kit API site, specify `https`, and then on the end, add `.auth/login/aad/callback`
+    For the **Reply URL**, start with the URL for your Azure Kit API site, specify `https`, and then on the end, add `.auth/login/aad/callback`.

-    Click **OK**
+    Click **Create**

     After a few seconds, the application will appear in the **Applications** blade.
 Note down the **APPLICATION ID** because you will need this.

-2. While the main site happens to use the ASP.NET's support for working with AAD, the mobile site is using the Azure Mobile Services server SDK, and when using that, we don't normally write our own code for authentication.
+2. While the main site happens to use the ASP.NET's support for working with AAD, the mobile site is using the Azure Mobile Services server SDK, and when using that, you don't normally write our own code for authentication.
 Instead, we're going to configure the Azure App Service to authenticate for us.